Louis, Duke of Orléans (born 1703): Regency

-Upon the death of his maternal grandfather Louis XIV in 1715, his father, the former king’s nephew, was selected to be the regent of the country for the five-year-old new king, Louis XV.
+Upon the death of his maternal grandfather Louis XIV in 1715, his father, the former king's nephew, was selected to be the regent of the country for the five-year-old new king, Louis XV.
 The court was moved to Paris so his father could govern the country with the young king close by his side.
 Louis XV was installed in the Palais des Tuileries, opposite of the Palais-Royal, the Paris home of the Orléans family.
 During the regency, Orléans was seen as the "third personage of the kingdom" immediately after Louis XV and his own father, the regent.
 He was formally admitted to the Conseil de Régence on 30 January 1718.
 Despite his father's wishes, though, the Orléans household was never to play an overly public or political role in France.
 The following year, he was made the governor of the Dauphiné.
 He was not forced to move there in order to fulfill his new duties.
 Later, he resigned.

 In 1720, he became Grand Master of the Order of Saint-Lazare and Jerusalem.
 In 1721, under his father's influence, he was named Colonel général de l'Infanterie, and post he held until 1730.

 Duke of Orléans

 Upon the death of his father on 2 December 1723, the twenty-year-old Louis assumed the hereditary title of Duke of Orléans and became the head of the House of Orléans.
-He also became the next in line to the throne of France until the birth of Louis XV's first-born son in 1729.
-This was because King Philip V of Spain, the second son of the Grand Dauphin and uncle of the young king, had renounced his rights to the French throne for himself and his descendants upon his accession to the throne of Spain in 1700.
+He also became heir presumptive to the throne of France until the birth of Louis XV's first-born son in 1729.
+This was because King Philip V of Spain, the second son of the Grand Dauphin and uncle of the young king, had renounced his rights to the French throne for himself and his descendants in the Peace of Utrecht in 1713.
 Although the regent had hoped that his son would assume a prominent role in the government as he had, the post of prime minister went to Louis' elder cousin, Louis Henri, Duke of Bourbon, when the regent died.
 Constantly trying to consolidate and maintain his power at court, the Duke of Bourbon was always suspicious of Louis' motivations and was frequently opposed to him.

 In 1723, the Orléans household was conspicuous for his hostility to the former prime minister, Cardinal Dubois.
 The Orléans also worked with Claude le Blanc and Nicolas Prosper Bauyn d'Angervilliers in the post of Secretary of State for War; Louis himself worked in this position from 1723 to 1730.